Redwall Limestone: Contacts

 The upper and lower contacts of the Redwall Limestone are both unconformities.
-Locally, the Redwall Limestone directly overlies the unconformity that forms its lower contact consisting of a basal conglomerate.
-This basal conglomerate is typically composed of gravel that is locally derived from either the underlying Temple Butte Formation or Muav Limestone.
-The Temple Butte Formation consists of a thin layer of Devonian strata that fills paleovalleys cut into the underlying Cambrian Muav Limestone.
-Outside of the paleovalleys, the Redwall Limestone overlies the Muav Limestone.
+The lower contact of the Redwall Limestone is a disconformity that rests either on upon the Devonian Temple Butte Formation or, where it is missing in the eastern Grand Canyon, strata of Cambrian Tonto Group.
+Often, the Redwall Limestone immediately overlying this disconformity contains a basal conglomerate.
+Normally, this basal conglomerate is composed of gravel that is locally derived from either the underlying Temple Butte Formation or Muav Limestone.
+In the eastern Grand Canyon, the Temple Butte Formation consists of a thin, discontinuous layer of Devonian strata that fills paleovalleys cut into the underlying Cambrian Muav Limestone.
+Westward, the Temple Butte Formation thickens until it becomes a continuous, westward thickening, layer underlying the Redwall Limestone.
+In western Grand Canyon, this contact consist of an irregular erosional surface having up to 3 m of relief in a lateral distance of 30 to 61 m.
+The duration of geologic time represented by this unconformity increases eastward across the Grand Canyon and the rest of northern Arizona.

-The upper contact of the Redwall Limestone consists of a deeply eroded disconformity characterized by deeply incised paleovalleys and deep paleokarst depressions that are often filled by sediments of the Surprise Canyon Formation.